 SVG stands for Scalable Vector Graphics, and it is a standard used to describe a graphic.

-An SVG differs from a regular image file because an SVG file is simply describing a graphic, it is the browser's job to actually parse those instructions and render something.
+An SVG differs from a regular image file because an SVG file is simply describing a graphic.
+It is the browser's job to actually parse those instructions and render something on the page.

 Creating an SVG requires the use of the